Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 |---|---|---|---|---|---|

-Note: Monthly estimates are ranges based on typical low-to-moderate risk properties.
-Your actual quote may be lower or higher depending on your home, location, claims history, and coverage selections.
-All data current as of 2026.
+Monthly estimates are ranges based on typical low-to-moderate risk properties.
+Data current as of May 2026.

 How Much Does Home Insurance Without Inspection Cost?

-The cost of home insurance without an inspection falls within the same general range as traditional insured homes β approximately $90 to $220 per month, or $1,080 to $2,640 per year for a standard single-family home.
-In some lower-cost states or for very new homes, premiums can be as low as $60β$80/month.
-In high-risk states like Florida or California, rates can easily exceed $300/month even for inspection-free policies.
+The cost of home insurance without an inspection falls within the same general range as traditionally-inspected homes — approximately $90 to $220 per month for a standard single-family home.
+In some lower-cost states or for very new homes, premiums can be as low as $60–$80/month.
+In high-risk states like Florida or California, rates can easily exceed $300/month.

 The idea that no-inspection homeowners insurance is inherently more expensive is largely a myth.
-In fact, the homes most likely to qualify for no-inspection approval β newer, well-maintained, lower-risk properties β are also the homes that attract the most competitive pricing.
-If your home qualifies, you may actually find better rates through digital-first insurers who have lower overhead costs than traditional carriers.
+The homes most likely to qualify — newer, well-maintained, lower-risk properties — also attract the most competitive pricing.

 Factors That Lower Your Premium

-- New construction (built after 2010): Modern materials and systems are less likely to fail, leading to lower risk premiums.
+- New construction (built after 2010): Modern materials and systems lead to lower risk premiums.

 - Low-risk zip code: Living away from flood plains, wildfire corridors, and hurricane zones significantly reduces your premium.

-- No prior claims: A clean claims history signals low risk to underwriters and earns lower rates.
+- No prior claims: A clean claims history earns lower rates.

-- Security systems: Monitored alarm systems, smart smoke detectors, and deadbolts can earn discounts of 5β15%.
+- Security systems: Monitored alarm systems, smart smoke detectors can earn discounts of 5–15%.

-- Bundle discounts: Combining home and auto with the same insurer typically saves 5β15%.
+- Bundle discounts: Combining home and auto with the same insurer saves 5–15%.

 Factors That Increase Your Premium

-- Older home: Properties built before 1990 often carry higher premiums due to outdated systems.
+- Older home: Properties built before 1990 often carry higher premiums.

 - High-risk location: Flood zones, wildfire areas, and coastal properties can dramatically increase rates.